 1 being given a reasonable opportunity to be heard (the “fair hearing rule”); and

-2 having a decision made by a decision-maker who is free from actual bias or the appearance of bias (the “bias rule”).
+2 having a decision made by a decision-maker who is free from actual bias or the appearance of bias (the “no bias rule”).

 The principles of natural justice (otherwise described as “procedural fairness”), apply at first glance to all administrative decision-making situations.
-However, they only bind administrative bodies where a judgment is being made that may have the effect of interfering with an interest of the individual.
+However, they only bind administrative bodies where a judgment is being made that may interfere with an individual’s interest.
 They do not apply when general policy, for example, is being determined.

 If a situation is one in which natural justice should be given, the next question is what procedures should have been followed so as to accord natural justice.
 Legislative procedures may overlap with common law obligations of natural justice.
 To start with, read the Act governing the body or official responsible for the decision.
 Public authorities making statutory decisions are often governed by a strict procedure laid down by an Act.
 These Acts usually address questions such as:

 1 How much notice must be given of a hearing before the authority holds the hearing?